 The Australian Standard for fridges uses a fresh food compartment average temperature of 3°C. It's a good target to aim for because it means not freezing foods yet still keeping them below 4°C.

-There are always exceptions to the rule – some fruit and vegetables keep much better at temperatures higher than 5°C. People who grow fruit or store it for wholesale might need to know these details, but the average consumer doesn't really need to know all the variations for each piece of fruit or vegetable.
+There are always exceptions to the rule – some fruit and vegetables keep much better at temperatures higher than 5°C. People who grow fruit or store it for wholesale might need to know these details, but the average consumer doesn't really need to know all the variations for each piece of fruit or vegetable, though we've put together a short table with some exceptions.
 However, there are some special requirements and fridge characteristics that are easy to learn.
 Some tropical fruits can deteriorate in the fresh food compartment of a normal fridge – they store better in slightly warmer environments.

 Most fridges have at least one warmer area; the most obvious of these is the dairy compartment.
 Dairy compartments are usually located at the top of the fridge door and some maintain temperatures around 8°C. This keeps butter and foods like soft cheeses ready to serve.
 These can also be kept at colder temperatures so it is possible to move them out in favour of foods such as green beans, which also like a warmer temperature.